Max-Durbin/Max-Durbin.github.io/_posts/2025-06-30-matplotlib.md

 ![scatter_image](/assets/img/posts/matplotlib/matplotlib_scatter.PNG)

 The scatter plot is missing some context but from it we conclude a total downtime of 5 min per hour seemed to decrease pick rate around 500.
 Knowing that is nice if you are trying to decide on hiring another operator or maintenance guy.

+I love graphs and pretty pictures.
+You are lucky there are 2 graphs and not 20